C00kieMonsta/useful-links/README.md

 3. Run it back `docker run -ti my-kali /bin/bash`
 4. List all committed images `docker images`

+> **_NOTE:_**  There are two ways to create a Docker image, (1) write a Dockerfile and run docker build on it, (2) run a container, make changes and run docker commit to create a new image.
+Committing a container to create a new image is not ideal.
+Dockerfiles for reproducible images (see repo https://github.com/C00kieMonsta/kali-image).

 #### Restart a container

 1. Get container ID `docker ps -a`